 Innovation.
-Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical methodologies, approaches or instrumentation, concepts, or interventions?
-Are the concepts, approaches or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?
+Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical methodologies, instrumentation, concepts, approaches or or approaches interventions?
+Are the concepts, or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?